GrammaTech/gtirb/README.md

 ### Instructions

-GT-IRB explicitly does NOT represent instructions but does provide symbolic operand information and access to the bytes.
+GTIRB explicitly does NOT represent instructions but does provide symbolic operand information and access to the bytes.
 There are many options for representation of single instructions (e.g., [BAP](https://github.com/BinaryAnalysisPlatform/bap)'s